-Oh great love, that will crush the human world, I wish we could do something to help each other.
-But today I am surrounded by the most tedious of enemies.
-Look at him there, for example, leaning against the wall, asking me again and again about my fever.
-I would smash him if I could.
-I would explain to him that fever, in the way that he would speak it, is merely a strange reflection of his smile, his sense of rightness within the so-called world.
-That fever, when he uses the word, is merely an arrangement of five letters, whereas for me it is closer to the five senses, to all of human history, to the cities of the sun and the devastation inflicted there.
-Oh great love, if only you could whisper to me the language needed to describe that devastation, so I might fill his mouth with the thorns of our great loss.
+Great love, that will crush the human world, I wish we could do something to help each other.
+But today we are separated by so many tedious enemies.
+They smile at us all day long and ask us about our fever.
+What is there to say?
+That “fever”, in the way they pronounce it, isn’t much more than a weird reflection of their smile, which in itself is a symbol of their sense of rightness within the so-called world.
+But that we feel that the five characters that make up the word “fever” - or indeed the word “smile” - are actually indicative of the illusory nature of the ownership of their senses, or of their history, which from another angle simply means the deleted histories of the cities of the sun and the devastation that continues to be inflicted there.
+Great love, if only we could whisper to each other the language needed to describe that devastation, so we might fill their mouths with the thorns of our great loss.
 It seems that everything we once knew has been stolen from us, and now idiots are reciting it, idiots who don’t know how to close their mouths, and the sounds those mouths make are razors scratching words into our chests.
-Oh great love, I cannot read the language written there.
+Great love, we cannot read the language written there.
 I wish I could say to you just one soothing word.
 But today I am the filthiest of brides.
-Only the stains around my mouth make me less repellent than those whom I most despise.
+Only the stains around my mouth make me less repellant than those whom I most despise.